Poll shows some strength for Cuomo, AG James

 "While James does better than Cuomo against an unnamed Republican with nearly every demographic group, it’s independent voters that stand out," said Siena College pollster Steven Greenberg.
 "Independent voters side with James by 3 points over an unnamed Republican, while the unnamed Republican beats Cuomo by 18 points with independents."

-The poll, however, showed Cuomo still has support among voters despite the scandals in the state dominated more than 2:1 by Democrats.
+The poll, however, showed Cuomo still has support in a state dominated more than 2:1 by Democrats.

-A plurality of voters polled - 49% - still don’t want Cuomo to resign over the scandals involving sexual abuse accusations, But that 49 to 42% spread is tighter than the spread in April’s poll, when 51% of New Yorkers said he shouldn’t resign compared to 37% who said he should.
+A plurality of voters polled — 49% — don’t want Cuomo to resign over the sexual abuse accusations, That 49% to 42% spread is narrower than the spread in April’s poll, when 51% of New Yorkers said he shouldn’t resign compared with 37% who said he should.

 Cuomo’s favorability rating is 44% approval and 48% disapproval, a rise from last month’s mark of 40% approval and 52% disapproval, according to the poll.

-Cuomo’s job performance mark is also a concern for him: 42% of those polled gave him a positive job performance, while 55% didn’t.
+On job performance, 42% of those polled gave him a positive job performance, while 55% didn’t.
 That’s statistically unchanged from last month.

-As for the sexual harassment accusations made by several women, most of whom had worked in the governor’s office, 42% of voters feel Cuomo committed sexual harassment compared to 24% who don’t.
+As for the sexual harassment accusations made by several women, most of whom had worked in the governor’s office, 42% of voters believe Cuomo committed sexual harassment compared with 24% who don’t.
 That's statistically unchanged from April.

 The poll questioned 793 registered voters May 16 through Thursday.
 It has a margin of error of plus or minus 4 percentage points.